• Home

 International Trade Commission: Foreign producers, foreign exporters, and U.S. importers may contest the existence of injury before the International Trade Commission (also called the ITC).
 There are two phases to this inquiry, a very short preliminary phase followed by a more in-depth phase that takes place toward the end of the Commerce investigation.
 The question of injury is examined by requesting questionnaire responses from U.S. and Chinese producers and exporters and from U.S. consumers and importers.
 The questionnaires look at U.S. pricing trends, employment levels, market share, profitability, capacity utilization, and the like.
 Parties may also discuss other public information that indicates the health of the U.S. industry and the impact of the imports.

 All countries in the investigation are treated together for purposes of injury.
-Thus joint representation is typical, with counsel for other companies and other countries pooling resources to present a unified defense.
-With former government officials for the U.S. International Trade Commission and other countries' investigating authority, we are well suited to represent you in injury investigations in the U.S. or other countries.
+Thus Chinese companies normally participate in a joint representation with counsel for other companies and other countries in order to pool their resources in presenting a unified defense.

 Department of Commerce: There are two types of representations before the Department of Commerce, namely, for mandatory respondents and for separate rates companies in cases involving China or Vietnam.